 - 3.01 For pupils with additional learning needs, admission to school is influenced by parental preference of school in a way broadly similar to other pupils.
-However, individual circumstances relating to pupils and schools may need to be considered which may determine that a particular school is more suitable than another.
-Ultimately, the placement process is governed by procedures identified in the ALN & Educational Tribunal (Wales) Act 2018 and the Special Educational Needs (SEN) Code of Practice.
-This process may give special priority for admission of a pupil to a particular school.
-It might also be a reason for refusing a parent's stated preference. - 3.02 From I September 2021, section 48 of the 2018 Act requires the governing body of a maintained school in Wales to admit a child to the school if the school is named in the child's individual development plan for the purpose of that section, which is to secure the child's admission to the school.
-This duty applies despite the limits on infant class sizes and even if admitting the child would result in the school exceeding its admission number.
-The duty to admit applies at all times, including where a school is named in a plan outside the normal admission round. - 3.03 Schools may only be named for the purpose of securing admission in certain circumstances, so not all individual development plans will name a school in this way.
-Where a school is named for that purpose, it is named in section 2D.1 of the individual development plan. - 3.04 Where a school is named in an individual development plan for the purpose of securing admission, the admissions provisions in the School Standards and Framework Act 1998 do not generally apply.
-If a child or the child's parent wishes to appeal against the school named in the child's individual development plan for the purpose securing admission, or the fact that no school is so named, the appeal is to the Education Tribunal for Wales. - 3.05 The Council has numerous Learning Resource Bases attached to Nursery, Primary and Secondary School provision which provide small group placements to pupils with ALN.
-In addition, Newport has two special schools, Maes Ebbw School and Ysgol Bryn Derw which meet the needs of learners with complex educational and health needs. - 3.06 Admission to all these placements is determined by the ALN Team and fall outside of the standard school admissions process.
-This also applies to mainstream placement for learners with ALN who are in receipt of a Statement of SEN or an LA Maintained IDP.
+However, individual circumstances relating to pupils and schools may need to be taken into account.
+Ultimately, the placement process is governed by procedures identified in the Special Educational Needs (SEN) Code of Practice.
+This process might give special priority for admission of a pupil to a particular school.
+It might also be a reason for refusing a parent's stated preference. - 3.02 The Council has numerous Learning Resource Bases attached to Nursery, Primary and Secondary School provision which provide small group placements to pupils with ALN.
+In addition, Newport has two special schools, Maes Ebbw School and Ysgol Bryn Derw that meet the needs of learners with complex educational and health needs. - 3.03 Admission to all of these placements is determined by the SEN Team and Learning Resource Base (LRB) Panels and fall outside of the standard school admissions process.